christianThardy/christianThardy.github.io/text-summarization.md

 # text summarization on complex data using transformers

 Research and development have very broad implications.
 After all, we're trying to push the SOTA in our field by looking for hard problems to solve that can make a huge impact.
-Solving them allows us to redefine the way we look at our work, and can potentially shape future optimizations.
+Solving them allows us to redefine the way we look at our work, and shape the future of our organization.

 About 2 to 3 years ago extractive summary algorithms, graph based reduction summarization and importance ranking based on engineered features were pretty popular for document summarization.
 But what do you use when you have a lot of nuanced conditions?
 What do you do when you want to distill complex data down to its most basic idea, summarize the most interesting parts of a document where specific entities are present and you want control over the context of the output?